playphil/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

 Let's connect to the a Git repository.
 We'll do this manually as setting up development tools is often done by hand.
 In the console, navigate to CodeCommit.

-Follow the instructions on the console to clone your new repo into a local folder in Cloud9.
+From the Repositories list in CodeCommit, copy your "HTTPS (GRC)" Clone URL for fargate-def-workshop-app-repo This should similar to "codecommit::us-west-2://fargate-dev-workshop-app-repo"

 #### Initial Push

     git init .
-    git remote add origin <CodeCommit_Repo>
+    git remote add origin <CodeCommit_Repo HTTPS (GRC) URL>
     git add .
     git commit -m "Initial commit"
     git push origin master